Skip to main content

 Scrip is an API for building loyalty and rewards programs.
 You send events from your application, define rules that control when and how participants earn, and Scrip tracks every balance change in a double-entry ledger.
 Most teams start loyalty programs with a few columns in their application database.
 That works until you need expiration, vesting, promotional windows, refund handling, hold/release flows, or an audit trail.
 At that point you’re building something that looks a lot like a financial system.
 Scrip gives you two building blocks for this:

 • A rules engine that evaluates conditions against incoming events and participant state.
-Conditions are written in CEL.
+Conditions are written in CEL (Common Expression Language), a lightweight expression syntax.
 When they match, actions fire: credits, debits, holds, tags, counter increments, and more.
 Logic lives in configuration, not application code.

-• A double-entry ledger that records every balance change as a journal entry with debit and credit postings.
-Every credit has a corresponding debit.
-Nothing is mutated in place.
+• A double-entry ledger that records every balance change as a journal entry.
+Every credit to a participant has a corresponding debit from a source (like a program wallet).
+Nothing is mutated in place, so you always have a complete audit trail.

 How it works